MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

   - For example, given an input vector of `[Object1, Object2, Pure1, Object3]`, `Object1` would be accessed with `Input(0)` and `Pure1` would be accessed with `Input(2)`.
 - `GasCoin` is a special input argument representing the object for the `SUI` coin used to pay for gas.
 It is kept separate from the other inputs because the gas coin is always present in each transaction and has special restrictions (see below) not present for other inputs.
 Additionally, the gas coin being separate makes its usage very explicit, which is helpful for sponsored transactions where the sponsor might not want the sender to use the gas coin for anything other than gas.
   - The gas coin cannot be taken by-value except with the `TransferObjects` command.
 If you need an owned version of the gas coin, you can first use `SplitCoins` to split off a single coin.
-  - This limitation exists to make it easy for the remaining gas to be returned to the coin at the beginning of execution.
+  - This limitation exists to make it easy for the remaining gas to be returned to the coin at the end of execution.
 In other words, if the gas coin was wrapped or deleted, then there would not be an obvious spot for the excess gas to be returned.
 See the execution section for more details.
 - `NestedResult(u16, u16)` uses the value from a previous command.
 The first `u16` is the index of the command in the command vector, and the second `u16` is the index of the result in the result vector of that command.
   - For example, given a command vector of `[MoveCall1, MoveCall2, TransferObjects]` where `MoveCall2` has a result vector of `[Value1, Value2]`, `Value1` would be accessed with `NestedResult(1, 0)` and `Value2` would be accessed with `NestedResult(1, 1)`.
-- `Result(u16)` is a special form of `NestedResult` where `Result(i)` is equivalent to `NestedResult(i, 0)`.
-However, this will error if the result array at index `i` is empty or has more than one value.
+- `Result(u16)` is a special form of `NestedResult` where `Result(i)` is roughly equivalent to `NestedResult(i, 0)`.
+However unlike `NestedResult(i, 0)`, `Result(i)` this will error if the result array at index `i` is empty or has more than one value.
   - The intention of `Result` was to allow for accessing of the entire result array, but that is not yet supported at this time.
-So in general, `NestedResult` should be used instead of `Result`.
+So in it's current state, `NestedResult` can be used instead of `Result` in all circumstances.

 ## Execution

-For the execution of programmable transaxtion block: the input vector is populated by the input objects or pure value bytes.
+For the execution of programmable transaction block: the input vector is populated by the input objects or pure value bytes.
 Then the commands are executed in order, and the results are stored in the result vector.
 Finally, the effects of the transaction are applied atomically.
 The following sections will describe each aspect of execution in greater detail.

 ### Start of Execution